 What Insurance Inspection Form do we use?

-⦁ There is no industry wide standard form for this type Home Inspection.
+⦁ There is no industry wide standard form for this type of Home Inspections.

-⦁ Some Insurance companies provide their own insurance inspection report - insurance mitigation report; however, most insurance companies will accept forms from companies that perform home Inspections provided that they are filled out by qualified individuals.
+⦁ Some Insurance companies provide their own inspection report - insurance mitigation report; however, most insurance companies will accept forms from companies that perform home inspections provided that they are filled out by qualified individuals.

-⦁ We use a variance of the Citizens Inspection Form.
+⦁ We use a variance of the Citizens Insurance Company Inspection Form.

-⦁ Our Citizens Inspection Form has been modified to show more possible hazards in the electrical part.
+⦁ Our Citizens 4-Point Inspection Form has been modified to show more possible hazards in the electrical part.